CPOS-HPC/zabbix_nfs_client_iostat/README.md

 zabbix-agent must be installed on the monitored node

-iostat packet MUST be installed
+nfs-utils packet MUST be installed

 ## Install